ckipp01/chronica/pages/gyul.md

 that if needed to be adapted for another project, it can be.
 This was my first attempt at creating something like this, and it was a huge learning experience.
-Expect to see this change and grow and I adjust to fix some of the trouble pointst that I know exist.
+Expect to see this change and grow and I adjust to fix some of the trouble points that I know exist.

 gyul works by a factory function creating an object which creates a record of all the possible keys in the site and their relevant information.
 Then by